GSA/challenges-and-prizes/_all-challenges/1163-ai-tracks-at-sea.md

   single electro-optical camera imaging the traffic from a moving platform
 agency: "Department of Defense - Department of the Navy, Naval Information Warfare Center Pacific "
-partner-agencies-federal: Office of Naval Research, Naval STEM Coordination Office (NSCO)
+partner-agencies-federal: Naval STEM Coordination Office, managed by the Office of Naval Research
 total-prize-offered-cash: $200,000
 type-of-challenge:
   - Software and apps